 If you have time, a map, and a passport, walk to the Rainbow Bridge and hike or bike across to the Canadian side of The Falls.
 Driving requires wait time – reportedly up to two hours — for a more serious inspection by Customs and Border Patrol as well as a small toll.
 Keep in mind that foreign data roaming charges for your cellular devices may kick in, so be sure to turn them off unless you want to incur big fees.

-Getting Wet, By Boat, By Foot, By JetBoat to The Falls
+Getting Wet, By Boat, By Foot at The Falls

 Attractions like the must-do Maid of the Mist boat ride are guaranteed to get you wet.
 This old-fashioned ferry cruises past the base of Bridal Veil Falls, Angel Falls and Horseshoe Falls, motoring up close and underneath the powerful torrent of mist for 30 minutes.
-It has been in continuous operation since 1846 and is priced at only $17 for adults, $9.90 for kids 6-12 years and free for under-5s; first come first served.
+It has been in continuous operation since 1846 and is free for under-5s; first come first served.
 We know why being able to take the whole family from Prospect Point above American Falls, down 200 steps to the pier, then don souvenir rain ponchos to sail into The Falls, appeals to more than 8,000,000 visitors each season.
-Don’t miss it!
+Don’t miss it or their new electric boats — one named after Tesla — which launched in 2020!

 There’s nothing quite like getting soaked at Cave of the Winds, the step-by-step tour into The Falls that no one should miss either.
 Opened in 1924 in an era way before spectator safety was a concern, today the “cave” is an open-air wooden observation deck below Bridal Veil Falls that allows visitors to feel their tremendous power.
 Your nominal admission fee gets you a bright yellow poncho, secure grip sandals, and assurances that the wooden viewing platforms are rebuilt every season.
 As you can see in the video, you can climb up to the top level known as the Hurricane Deck and feel the real force of the thundering waters.
 Hold onto Granny!
 Visiting at night, when The Falls are illuminated and the fireworks are underway, is spectacular.